-Critical thinking is the ability to think formally on information and data presented for the purpose of drawing conclusions, figuring it out, making decisions or interpretations based on the provided information and/or data.
+Critical thinking is the ability to think formally on information and data presented for the purpose of drawing conclusions, figuring it out, and making decisions or interpretations based on the provided information and/or data.

 What Is Critical Thinking?

-Critical thinking usually reduces biases, partiality, subjectivity, and it maximizes our objectivity.
+Critical thinking usually reduces biases, partiality, and subjectivity, and it maximizes our objectivity.
 Critical thinking enhances our capacity to reason and improves our quality of thinking.

 Well-cultivated thinkers will collect and assess all sorts of relevant information, raise essential questions, communicate effectively, and come to well-reasoned conclusions and solutions.